Iraq War soldier Alwyn Cashe set to receive Medal of Honor after Senate passage of legislation

 The Senate bill was introduced on a bipartisan basis following the approval of similar legislation in the House last week.
 In both cases, lawmakers said they wanted to move quickly.

-“I am so grateful the Senate passed our bill to pave the way for the President to award Alwyn Cashe the Medal of Honor,” Rep. Stephanie Murphy (D.-Fla.) who co-sponsored similar legislation in the House, said in a statement.
+“I am so grateful the Senate passed our bill to pave the way for the President to award Alwyn Cashe the Medal of Honor,” Rep. Stephanie Murphy (D.-Fla.) who co-sponsored the bill in the House, said in a statement.
 “We are now very close to recognizing this unbelievably heroic soldier, who died saving his men, with our nation’s highest award for combat valor — which he earned beyond a shadow of a doubt.”

-Rep. Michael Waltz (R.-Fla.) said in the same statement that Cashe’s bravery has inspired many people, and the passage of the legislation will allow him to be properly recognized.
+Rep. Michael Waltz (R.-Fla.), another co-sponsor, said in the same statement that Cashe’s bravery has inspired many people, and the passage of the legislation will allow him to be properly recognized.

 “I’m incredibly proud to see both sides of the aisle, in the House and the Senate, come together to honor Cashe’s legacy and award him the Medal of Honor,” Waltz said.